winterstein/aiqa/client-js/README.md

 const tracedFn = withTracing(function handleUserRequest(userId: string, sessionId: string) {
   // Set conversation ID to group all traces for this user session setConversationId(`user_${userId}_session_${sessionId}`);
-  // All spans created in this function and its children will have this conversation.id
+  // All spans created in this function and its children will have this gen_ai.conversation.id
   // ... rest of function
 });
 ```

-The `conversation.id` attribute allows you to filter and group traces in the AIQA server by conversation, making it easier to analyze multi-step interactions or user sessions.
+The `gen_ai.conversation.id` attribute allows you to filter and group traces in the AIQA server by conversation, making it easier to analyze multi-step interactions or user sessions.
+See the [OpenTelemetry GenAI Events specification](https://opentelemetry.io/docs/specs/semconv/gen-ai/gen-ai-events/) for more details.

 ### Trace ID Propagation Across Services/Agents